-\textit{Rate theory.} Let us first consider a one-dimensional and bistable system described by a potential $V(q)$ as in Fig.~\ref{fig:potential}.
-Here, $q$ is a position quadrature which can describe, e.g., a vibrational mode of the molecule.
+Let us consider a one-dimensional and bistable system described by a potential $V(q)$ as in Fig.~\ref{fig:potential}.
+Here, $q$ is a position quadrature which can describe, e.g., vibrational modes of a molecule in its electronic ground state.
 Classical rate theory then relates the probability $p$ to find the system in one of the wells to the transition rates $\Gamma_{\mu\nu}$ between the wells.
 We adopt a terminology of left and right wells corresponding to the minima of $V(q)$ at $q < 0$ and $q>0$, respectively.
-Thus, if $p_j$ is the probability to find the $j$th system in the left well, its rate equation~\cite{namingnote} reads as
+The state of $N$ bistable systems can be described with the vector $(s_1, s_2, \dots, s_N)$ where $s_j = \sign{q_j}$.
+Thus, if $p_j$ is the probability to find the $j$th system in the left well ($s_j = -1$), its rate equation~\cite{namingnote} reads as

 The macroscopic behaviour is obtained from Eq.~\eqref{eq:bare:meq} by noting that the expectation value of the number of systems in the left well is given by $N_{L} = \sum_j p_j$.
 If the transition rates are independent of the system $j$, we find